MitraZen/Master-task-App/DEPLOYMENT.md

 ---

 **Congratulations!
-Your Simple Task Tracker is now production-ready! 🚀**
+Your Master Task Tracker is now production-ready! 🚀**